Perl-Apollo/Corinna/templates/rfc/method-modifiers.md

 }
 ```

-**Important**: Note that the `$ORIG` variable is injected directly into the
+**Important**: Note that while the `$ORIG` variable is injected directly into
-`around` method.
-This behavior and name is provisional and may be changed.
+the `around` method, this behavior and name is provisional and may be changed.

 ## Execution order of method modifiers and inheritance